In this series of articles, UA managers will answer 6 questions to share their insights on UA and industry trends.

 Miloš Radovanović is responsible for user acquisition at Megarama Games, a leading indie developer focused on the creation of Social Casino games with hit titles that include Ape Slots and Slots WOW.
 Miloš has over eight years of experience in mobile marketing, specializing in user acquisition, monetization, and ASO.

-1. Can You Tell Us More about Your Current Experience with Megarama and Your Role in Driving Growth for the Company?
+1. Can You Tell Us More about Your Role in Driving Growth for Megarama?

 I’ve been with Megarama since September 2019.
 As a young company, they offered full-time, fully remote positions, which was very unique – and I have to admit, strange at the time.
 Those close to me tried talking me out of the position since “no serious company has a fully remote team.”
 However, we all know what happened in March 2020 with the COVID-19 pandemic.
 Everyone started to work remotely, and they were loving it.